Choosing The Right Work Gloves

 Generally speaking, heavier gloves tend to offer more protection from abrasion, heat and cuts or punctures, while lighter weight gloves can reduce fatigue and provide greater dexterity.
 Gloves that feature a coating can be more chemical resistant and give the wearer a surer grip when working with slippery materials.

-The National Safety Council has published a great list of material types and the levels of protection they offer.
+The National Safety Council has published a helpful list of material types and the levels of protection they offer.
 Use this as a guide for choosing gloves for your next project.

 Cotton and fabric gloves

 These can keep hands clean and protect against abrasions, but may not be strong enough to handle work with rough or sharp materials.

 This type of glove can provide protection against some moderate concentrated chemicals.
 They can be used in laboratory work provided they are strong enough to protect against the specific chemical being handled.

 These types of glove can be used when cleaning or working with oils, solvents and other chemicals.